Bad Credit Loans In Toronto and Debt Consolidation Loans

 Loan $700 8%

 As you can see in the above example, the interest rate is substantially lower as are the monthly payments.
-This may all look good, what is not shown above is the amortization period.
+This may all look good, but what is not shown above is the amortization period.
 While the interest rate is lower, if the amortization period is over a long period of time, the benefit is not as clear cut.
 The whole idea in this scenario is to pay off your debt as quickly as possible.

 Your monthly expenses exceed your income and you are sinking further into debt with each passing month.
 What do you do?
 Who do you call?

-Talking to a bankruptcy trustee does not mean you are obligated to declare bankruptcy.
+Talking to a bankruptcy trustee Toronto does not mean you are obligated to declare bankruptcy.
 If fact after your consultation, you may choose any number of options to pursue or none at all.

 Your initial consultation is free and we also offer after hours consultations.
 I invite you to call our Toronto office at 1 (888) 545-5365 to find out what your options are.
 It will likely be one of the most stress relieving calls you will make.
 Our Toronto location is just south of the 401 on the west side of Islington.
 Our address is Richard Killen & Associates 2150 Islington Avenue, Suite 202, Toronto ON M9P 3V4 to receive more information on Toronto Debt Consolidation Loans.